Sewer56/FileEmulationFramework/docs/routing.md

 Comparisons performed are case insensitive.
 Partial matches e.g. `nglish/Sound.afs` are allowed, but are discouraged from use.

+## Recursive Resolution

+!!! info

+    Emulators work recursively.
+Meaning you can emulate a file inside an emulated file.

+In the case of archives, suppose you have `textures.one` and inside that `textures.txd`.

+You can inject into `textures.txd` by doing the following:
+- Add `FEmulator/ONE/textures.one/textures.txd`.  [inject unmodified `textures.txd` into `textures.one`].
+- Add `FEmulator/TXD/textures.txd/texture_001.dds`. [inject texture_001 into `textures.txd`]

 ## File Usage

 The [File Resolution](#file-resolution) section used the 'AFS Redirector' as an example of inserting/replacing files into an archive by using existing files.